nordic-institute/X-Road-development/WORKFLOW.md

 7.1 There are development versions and release versions and their package naming format is different.

-7.2 The development package name format is `X.Y.Z-R.YYYYMMDDHHMMSSgitAAAAAA` (e.g. xroad-securityserver_6.14.0-0.20170428110816gitfbe4542_all.deb and xroad-securityserver-6.14.0-0.20170428110816gitfbe4542.el7.noarch.rpm)
+7.2 The development package name format is `X.Y.Z-R.YYYYMMDDHHMMSSgitAAAAAA` (e.g. `xroad-securityserver_6.14.0-0.20170428110816gitfbe4542_all.deb` and `xroad-securityserver-6.14.0-0.20170428110816gitfbe4542.el7.noarch.rpm`)
-- The software version X.Y.Z: X=major, Y=minor, Z=patch, e.g. 6.7.1
+- The software version `X.Y.Z`: `X`=major, `Y`=minor, `Z`=patch, e.g. `6.24.1`
-- R=package release number.
-For development versions this should be set to 0.
+- `R`=package release number.
+For development versions this should be set to `0`.
-- YYYYMMDDHHMMSS = git commit timestamp (UTC) and AAAAAA = git commit hash (git show -s --format=%h)
+- `YYYYMMDDHHMMSS` = git commit timestamp (UTC) and `AAAAAA` = git commit hash (`git show -s --format=%h`)
   - The purpose of the timestamp is to ensure that packages will update although the software version number is not changed
   - Commit hash can be used to help working out from which commit the packages are made of

-7.3 The release package name format is `X.Y.Z-R` (e.g. xroad-securityserver_6.14.0-1_all.deb and xroad-securityserver-6.14.0-1.noarch.rpm)
+7.3 The release package name format is `X.Y.Z-R` (e.g. `xroad-securityserver_6.14.0-1_all.deb` and `xroad-securityserver-6.14.0-1.noarch.rpm`)
-- R=package release number.
-If there is no specific reason to set otherwise, for release versions it should be equal to 1 (debian/rhel convention)
+- `R`=package release number.
+If there is no specific reason to set otherwise, for release versions it should be equal to `1` (debian/rhel convention)
   - Specific reason to raise the package release number could be a bug in packaging when the software version doesn't change, only packaging.
-When the software version changes, the package release number is set back to 1.
+When the software version changes, the package release number is set back to `1`.

 ## 8 Changelog management